 Municipal elections: Local issues normally dominate votes in cities, towns and counties, yet local elections in North Rhine-Westphalia on 13 September 2020 got extra attention, as the coal-mining state is home to over one fifth of Germany's population and also the home base for the two main CDU leadership contenders.
 The election was won by the CDU under state premier Armin Laschet and also brought large gains for the Green Party.

-State elections: There will be elections in six out of Germany's 16 federal states in 2021, ranging from the large and affluent southern state Baden-Wurttemberg to the small but prominent city state of Berlin.
+State elections: There will be elections in five out of Germany's 16 federal states in 2021, ranging from the large and affluent southern state Baden-Wurttemberg to the small but prominent city state of Berlin.

 Rhineland-Palatinate: 14 March